 Sunday October 14, 2018 is the assigned day for positioning aircraft in the exhibit spaces.
 To manage the large number of aircraft arrivals, NBAA will use a zone system for assigning targeted arrival windows for all aircraft.
-Arrival windows are normally 30-60 minutes.
 The parking position of the aircraft within the static display will determine which arrival window each aircraft must meet.
 Aircraft failing to arrive during the assigned window may be denied placement in the static display.

 Aircraft Auxiliary Power Units (APUs)

 Aircraft auxiliary power units (APUs) are not permitted to run during show hours.
-During arrival and departure days, APU’s can only be used for 30 minutes after arrival to 30 minutes prior to departure without specific permission from NBAA Static Management.
+During arrival and departure days, APU’s can only be used for 30 minutes after arrival to 30 minutes prior to departure.

 Exhibitor badges are required for exhibitor access to the exhibit halls and static display of aircraft.
 Exhibitors may use their badge allotment for exhibit staff, exhibitor guests and EACs as they choose.

 NBAA-BACE badges are for the use of one individual for the duration of the show and are non-transferrable.
 Attendees and exhibitors will be assessed penalties for badge swapping.
 Random identification checks will be instituted.

 Exhibitors will receive an allotment of complimentary badges based on the following:

 |Badge Allocation||Number of Badges per Exhibit Space Reserved|

 |Premium Exhibit Space Exhibitor||7 badges, up to a maximum of 100 badges|